A guide to the top things to do in Liguria, Italy.

 Eat Mussels & Oysters & Visit a Mussel Farm

 This region is famed for its delicious mussels, and one of the signature Ligurian dishes is ‘Muscoli Ripieni alla Spezzina’: mussels stuffed with garlic, milk-drenched breadcrumbs, Parmesan, tomato, eggs and mortadella.
 Delicious.
 Make sure you eat it at least once whilst you’re in the region (or every day like us).
 We visited a mussel farm to have a look (and a taste) of the mussels and oysters close up with Paolo from the Coop Mussels Farmers of La Spezia.
+He also appeared on Stanley Tucci’s Searching For Italy TV show when Stanely visited Liguria.
 Book via Viator.

 One of our favourite wine experiences was visiting Cornice Farm, inland up in the town of Sesta Godano.
 We met with owner Ivano Luigi De Nevi, who showed us how he produces wine, followed by a tasting.
 Then it was off to check out the vineyards, which happen to have the most incredible backdrop – stunning views of the Vara Valley below.
 The farm produces Ciliegiolo, Merlot, Syrah, Albarola and Sauvignon.
 Visits to the farm can be arranged by email.